brendancooley/gunboats/gunboats.md

-**Lemma 5:**
+**Lemma 7:**
 $\tilde{\bm{\tau}}^\star(a_i, c_i, \rho) \in \mathcal{P}$

-**Lemma 6:**
+**Lemma 8:**
 $\tilde{\bm{\tau}} = \left\{ \tilde{\tau}_i^\star, \tilde{\tau}_j^\star \right\} \leqslant \left\{ \tau_i^\star(a_i, c_i, \rho), \tau_j^\star(a_i, c_i, \rho) \right\}$

 ![Bargaining space and pareto set \label{fig:bar}](figure/bar-1.png)

 The bargaining enviroment is depicted in Figure \ref{fig:bar}.
 Government $i$'s ideal point lies in the bottom right corner of the bargaining space, in which $j$ opens its markets completely and $i$ implements $\tau_i^\star(a_i, c_i, \rho)$.
 Government $j$'s ideal point, conversely, lies in the top left corner.
-By Lemma 5, $i$'s offer will lie along the dark line connecting these ideal points.
+By Lemma 7, $i$'s offer will lie along the dark line connecting these ideal points.
 Government $i$'s utility is strictly decreasing as it moves along the pareto set toward $j$'s ideal point.^[This observation follows from Lemmas 1 and 2.]
-However, the closer $i$'s offer is to it's ideal point, the more likely $j$ is to declare war.
-Thus, government $i$ confronts a classic risk-return trade-off [@Powell1999].

-Here, however, the severity of this tradeoff depends on the magnitude of $i$'s conflict of interest with $j$.
-If $i$ and $j$ are maximially welfare concious, they both adopt free trade, obviating the need for any bargaining at all.
-As $i$ and $j$ become more kleptocratic, the stakes of the negotiation increase.
-As Proposition `` 4 `` formalizes, this increases the likelihood of war.

-**Proposition 4:**
-In a bargaining equilibrium (Definition 1), the probability of war is weakly decreasing in $a_i$ and $a_j$.

-Conditional on peace, the policy outcomes of the bargaining equilibrium become more liberal as the governments become less biased.
-This increases trade between the governments.
+How $i$ chooses to resolve the risk-return tradeoff depends on its military power.
+Relatively powerful governments can implement their ideal point with high probability through war.
+They run little risk that the foreign government would reject an offer close to their ideal point.
+Conversely, weak governments are likely to lose a war over market access, and therefore must concede more to their counterpart.
+Military power therefore affects trade policy.
+Because $i$'s ideal point features more protection of its own market than $j$'s ideal point, as $i$ becomes more powerful, it proposes higher levels of protection for itself.
+If this offer is accepted and peace prevails, powerful countries will be more closed to international trade.

+**Proposition 5 (Power and Protection):**
+If $a_j < a_j(\ubar{\epsilon}, a_i)$ and peace prevails, government $i$'s trade barriers are increasing in its military strength. $\tilde{\tau}_i^\star(a_i, c_i, \rho)$ is increasing in $\rho$.

+When peace prevails, liberal governments also settle on more open trade policy regimes overall.
+Naturally, reducing trade costs increases trade between the governments.

-**Proposition 5:**
+**Proposition 6 (Liberal Trade):**
 In a peaceful bargaining equilibrium (Definition 1), trade is weakly increasing in $a_i$ and $a_j$.

-In peaceful outcomes, military power affects trade policy.
-More specifically, as $i$ becomes more powerful, it adopts higher barriers to trade.

-**Proposition 6:**
-In a peaceful bargaining equilibrium (Definition 1), government $i$'s trade barriers are increasing in its military strength. $\tilde{\tau}_i^\star(a_i, c_i, \rho)$ is increasing in $\rho$.

 # Discussion

-Propositions 4 and 5 establish that governments that trade intensely experience fewer wars.
+Jointly, Propositions 4 and 6 establish that the most liberal governments never fight and also trade more than illiberal governments.
 Trade policy determines trade flows and generates conflicts between governments.
 Economic integration is not exogenously given.
 Participation in the international economy is a choice.
 Trade policy generates large trade frictions, even in today's globalized era [@Anderson2004].

 These policy choices are the object of contention between governments.
 Protectionist barriers cause conflicts of interest between market access-motivated governments. @Mcdonald2004 shows that measures of protection are better predictors of conflict than trade.^[His analysis covers the years 1960-2000.]
 Trade can persist in the presence of trade barriers.
 For example, World War I broke out during an era of rapid globalization. @Mcdonald2007 show that the great powers maintained high protective tariffs during this era.
 These tariffs provided a rationale for conflict over market access conditions, despite high trade volumes. @Chatagnier2015 examine governments whose firms compete in the same export markets.
 They show these governments are more likely to experience international conflicts.

 Firms are the source of belligerent foreign policies in the theory.
 In Imperial Germany, "iron and rye" advocated for protectionism and expansionist foreign policies [@Gerschenkron1943].
 Similar domestic political coalitions emerged in the United States. @Fordham2019 traces the development of the United States as a naval power in the 19th century.
 He finds protectionist interests were the strongest advocates for the nascent U.S. fleet.
 At the time, U.S. trade policy was protectionist.
 Washington also sought preferential market access in developing countries, particularly in Latin America.
 The fleet served to protect these objectives against military interference from Europe.
 Commercial objectives also motivated Washington at the dawn of the Cold War [@Fordham1998].
 Under Soviet influence, Eastern Europe became closed to trade with the United States.
 Congressmen representing export-oriented districts tended to support an aggressive military posture toward the Soviet Union.
 The goal of export-oriented firms, argues Fordham, was to secure market access in Europe and Japan.
 In the post-Cold War era, Congressmen representing import-exposed districts have tended to support hostile foreign policies toward China, whose exports (plausibly) harm their constituent firms [@Kleinberg2013].

 Domestic political institutions connect these underlying economic interests to government preferences.
 I treat these institutions in reduced form, focusing on variation in consumers' ability to influence policy.
 Consumers pacify foreign policy preferences.
-If democratic political institutions privilege the interests of consumers, then Propositions 4 and 5 support a commercial-democratic peace.
+If democratic political institutions privilege the interests of consumers, then Propositions 4 and 6 support a commercial-democratic peace.
 Observational analyses uncover positive correlations between democracy, trade, and peace because of the trade policy preferences of democracies.^[See @Oneal1999 for a representative study.]
 Liberal preferences increase trade and reduce conflict.

 Observed trade policies are not a sufficient statistic for government preferences, however.
-Proposition 6 states that relative military power effects trade policy in peacetime.
+Proposition 5 states that relative military power effects trade policy in peacetime.
 Governments' trade policies reflect their preferences only up to a war constraint.
 Liberal *policies* do not imply liberal *preferences*.
 Several studies have employed @Grossman1994 and @Grossman1995 to structurally estimate governments' welfare-consciousness [@Goldberg1999; @Mitra2006; @Gawande2009; @Gawande2012; @Ossa2014; @Gawande2015].
 International strategic considerations are effectively absent from these models.
 The domestic political economy determines outcomes.
 Therefore, a simple inversion on the policy function recovers preferences.
 My model highlights the importance of the war constraint.
 Militarily weak, illiberal governments adopt the same policies as liberal governments.

 Territory plays a central role in theories and empirical studies of interstate conflict.^[The "pie" at stake in bargaining models of war is often motivated as the distribution of territory between the countries.
 Empirical studies of territorial conflict often conceptualize territorial control as a consumption good, rather than a means to implement policy.
 See, for example, @Caselli2015.
 For a review of this literature, see @Schultz2015.]
 Wars often redraw international borders.
 In doing so, they also relocate customs barriers and modify the trade policies of captured regions.
 Gunboat diplomacy and territorial conflict are plausibly substitutes for one another.
 Governments can acquire foreign market access through territorial annexation or regime change.
 Territory and trade policy are not exclusive realms of international conflict.